Conjugator length in Thompson's groups: An Upper Bound

 \section{An Upper Bound}

-Recall that the \newword{closure} of an $(n,n)$-strand diagram~$\f$ is the annular strand diagram obtained by attaching the sources and sinks of $\f$ together and eliminating the resulting bivalent vertices.
-Note that the closure of a reduced strand diagram need not be reduced.
-We say that a strand diagram $\f$ is \newword{strongly cyclically reduced} if its closure is reduced and has the same number of connected components as~$\f$.
+In this section we prove our upper bound for the conjugator length in ~$F$.
+Throughout this section, we say that an $(i,i)$-strand diagram $\f$ is \newword{strongly cyclically reduced} if its closure is already a reduced annular strand diagram, and this has the same number of connected components as~$\f$.
 (These correspond to the ``absolutely reduced normal diagrams'' defined by Guba and Sapir in~\cite{GuSa}.)

 \begin{lemma} Let\/ $\f$ be a nontrivial reduced\/ $(i,i)$-strand diagram with\/ $\|\f\|=n$.
 Then there exists a reduced\/ $(i,j)$-strand diagram\/ $\h$ so that\/ $\f'=\h^{-1}\f\h$ is strongly cyclically reduced,\/ $\|\f'\|\leq n$, and